Karen Cook (sociologist): Career

 There she collaborated with Richard Marc Emerson and developed the first computer-based laboratory for the study of social exchange.

-From 1995-1998 Cook was the James B. Duke Professor of Sociology and director of the Laboratory for Social Research at Duke University.
+From 1995 to 1998 Cook was the James B. Duke Professor of Sociology and director of the Laboratory for Social Research at Duke University.

 Cook joined the faculty of Stanford University in 1998 as the Ray Lyman Wilbur Professor of Sociology.

 Cook was the founding director of the Institute for Research in the Social Sciences (IRiSS), which was formed at Stanford in 2004.

-She also served as senior associate dean for the social sciences from 2001-2005, and as chair of the sociology department from 2005-2010.
+She also served as senior associate dean for the social sciences from 2001 to 2005, and as chair of the sociology department from 2005 to 2010.

-Cook has served in the Stanford University Faculty Senate as a senator (2005-2007), a member of the senate steering committee (2006-2008) and as chair of the senate (2008-2009).
+Cook has served in the Stanford University Faculty Senate as a senator (2005–2007), a member of the senate steering committee (2006–2008) and as chair of the senate (2008–2009).